leafo/pgmoon/README.md

 When trying to encode an empty array an error will be thrown.
 Postgres requires a type when using an array.
 When there are values in the array Postgres can infer the type, but with no values in the array no type can be inferred.
-This is illustrated in the erorr provided by Postgres:
+This is illustrated in the error provided by Postgres:

 ```